About Tony Juniper

 One of "the 100 people who are making the decisions that affect your life" Country Life 2009

-Tony Juniper believes that political change is necessary in making the transition to a more sustainable society and was the candidate for the Green Party in the Cambridge constituency at the 2010 General Election.
+Tony Juniper was also a candidate for the Green Party in the Cambridge constituency at the 2010 General Election.
 The campaign nearly tripled the Green vote in Cambridge and gained the third best Green result out of 325 constituencies where a Green candidate stood.

 Juniper frequently speaks and lectures on environmental and sustainability questions.
 He also writes extensively and contributes material on ecological and sustainability subjects to a wide range of publications.
-His most recent book What has Nature ever done for us? was published in January 2013 and with many favourable reviews quickly became a best-seller.
+His book What has Nature ever done for us? was published in January 2013 and with many favourable reviews quickly became a best-seller.
+The title won several awards including a gold in the US Independent Publishers’ 2013 Living Now Book Awards.
+The sequel What Nature Does For Britain was published in February 2015.
+His What is really happening to our planet? was published in June 2016, in 2017 the Ladybird Expert Guide to Climate Change, co-authored with HRH the Prince of Wales and polar scientist Dr Emily Shuckburgh OBE and in April 2018 his most recent book,Rainforests, was published.

 Following a period working with an innovative conservation education project in Oxfordshire with the Wildlife Trust during 1984-1985, Juniper worked as a professional ornithologist.
 From 1989-1990 he spearheaded a program with Birdlife International to prevent the extinction of critically endangered parrots.
 He became a recognized expert on this group and in 1998 co-published (with Mike Parr) Parrots: A guide to the parrots of the world, which was judged in 1999 as 'reference book of the year' by the UK Library Association.

-Initially he led the tropical rainforest campaign, both in the UK and internationally.
+Initially he led Friends of the Earth's tropical rainforest campaign, both in the UK and internationally.
 From 1993 he took forward the organisation's work on biodiversity.
 Later he became involved in transport policy and led Friends of the Earth's celebrated campaign against the Newbury Bypass.
-In 1998 he became Policy and Campaigns Director at Friends of the Earth, and in this job played a leading role in many initiatives, including on GM crops, world trade policy, industrial pollution and biodiversity.
+In 1998 he became Policy and Campaigns Director at Friends of the Earth, and in this role played a leading part in many initiatives, including on GM crops, world trade policy, industrial pollution and biodiversity.

 In addition to an award-winning title on parrots, Juniper co-authored Harmony with the Prince of Wales and Ian Skelly and which was published by Harper Collins in October 2010.
 Other books by Tony Juniper include the companion volume to the BBC series Saving planet Earth (2007), How many lightbulbs does it take to change a planet?
 (2007) and Spix's Macaw: the race to save the world's rarest bird (2002).
 From 2009 to 2012 Juniper was the Editor-in-Chief of GREEN magazine – initially published with National Geographic and later as a supplement with The Guardian.
 Juniper is a regular contributor to several publications and makes frequent broadcast appearances.

-In November 2008 Juniper was declared as an Honarary Fellow by the Institution of Environmental Sciences in recognition of contributions to environmental science.
+In 2013 Juniper was awarded Honorary Doctor of Science Degrees by the Universities of Bristol and Plymouth.
+In 2008 he was declared an Honorary Fellow by the Institution of Environmental Sciences and in 2013 an Honorary Fellow of the Society for the Environment.
 In 2011 Juniper was declared as a Patron of the Institute of Ecology and Environmental Management.
+He holds the professional qualification of Chartered Environmentalist, awarded by the Chartered Institute of Ecology and Environmental Management.